Instructional Videos for Insulin and Other Injectable Medications

 - shesugar.com– Your source for healthy living with Type 1 Diabetes and Celiac Disease

-- shericolberg.com– Dr Sheri Colberg, who has had type 1 diabetes herself for more than 4 decades, is one of the leading experts on managing the changes in blood sugar that can occur with exercise in people with both types of diabetes.
+- shericolberg.com– Dr Sheri Colberg, one of the leading experts on managing the changes in blood sugar that can occur with exercise in people with both types of diabetes.
 She has worked out many practical and useful strategies for exercising while on insulin

 - https://www.hypopara.org/ -resources for those with hypoparathyroidism